10 Sea Snakes Around The World

 Source: public domain

-This species measures 120-160cm and is the most common sea snake in the waters of the Indian subcontinent.
-It can be found along the entire mainland coast of India, and its overall territory is equally vast.
-Annulated sea snakes appear from the Gulf of Persia, through India, to the Philippines and southern China.
-The one place they skip is Australia, as the competition with greater sea snakes is just too high.
-Annulated sea snakes prefer to control more northerly waters.
+Annulated sea snakes (Hydrophis cyanocinta) appear from the Gulf of Persia, through India, to the Philippines and southern China.
+The one place they skip is Australia, as the competition with the local greater sea snakes is just too high.

-Hydrophis cyanocinta has a mostly neurotoxic venom, but a 2021 study found that this varies by location.
-In Xisha, China, the venom consisted of 58.09% neurotoxins, compared to 81.1% in Hara, Iran.
-The theory was that prey was easier to obtain – that Hara had faster-moving fish which needed to be paralysed rapidly.
-The annulated sea snake’s diet is wider than the eel-fest of elegant sea snakes.
-It includes gobies like taileyed gobies, and especially mudskippers, including Indopacific slender mudskippers and Dussumier’s mudskippers.
+Annulated sea snakes have a mostly neurotoxic venom, but a 2021 study found that this varies by location.
+In Xisha, China, their venom consisted of 58.09% neurotoxins, compared to 81.1% in Hara, Iran.
+The theory was that their prey was to blame, as the fish in Hara tended to be fast-moving, making rapid paralysis all the more important.

 8 Yellow sea snake